kritzikratzi/edsdk-processing/README.md

 Once you were granted access - this may take a few days - download the latest version of their library and follow the usage instructions.

-## Usage instructions
+## Development setup

-1. Make sure you are using the 32bit version of Processing for Windows
+1. Clone this repository
+1. Pull in the edsdk submodule (run `git submodule foreach git pull`)
-1. Download the edsdk processing library and place it in your libraries folder
+1. Download the EDSDK from Canon
-1. Copy the entire `EDSDK/lib` folder to `libraries/edsdk/library`.
+1. Copy the entire `Windows\EDSDK` into the project.
-   You should end up having with the dll in `libraries/edsdk/library/EDSDK/Dlls/EDSDK.dll`
+   You should end up having with the dll in `edsdk-processing/EDSDK/Dlls/EDSDK.dll`
+1. Import the project in eclipse
-1. Fire up processing and browse the examples
+1. Run the file `src/probe/HansiTest.java`

-## Modifying this library

-If you want to modify this library or just compile it for yourself you also need to download the `EDSDK`.
-Place it inside the edsdk4j subproject so that you end up with the dll file in `edsdk-processing/edsdk4j/EDSDK/Dlls/EDSDK.dll`.

-Then run `ant` from the command line and watch the magic.
+1. To export the plugin to processing go to the `resources` folder and run `ant`.
+1. This project is not much more than a wrapper around edsdk4j.
+You can find some documentation [here](https://github.com/kritzikratzi/edsdk4j).

 ## License

 It's complicated.

-- This library itself is released under the [WTFPL](http://www.wtfpl.net/txt/copying/).
+- This library itself and edsdk4j are released under the [WTFPL](http://www.wtfpl.net/txt/copying/).
 - JNA is dual licensed under the [LGPL2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html)/[Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)
 - EDSDK itself is proprietary.
 If you release a modified version publicly make sure you don't include the EDSDK, as this is (afaik) not permitted by their terms.